ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/synchronization/monitoring/finished.dotnet.markdown

 #Commands : GetFinishedAsync

-**GetFinishedAsync** allows to page through the [`SynchronizationReports`](../../../../../glossary/synchronization-report) of already accomplished file synchronizations.
+**GetFinishedAsync** allows to page through the [`SynchronizationReports`](../../../../../glossary/synchronization-report) of already accomplished file synchronizations on the destination server.

 ## Syntax